kenjie10/recipe-page/README.md

 ### Continued development

-lessen the css code line
+lessen the css code line and learn more on responsive layouts

 ### Useful resources